Senior Program Analyst, Injury and Violence Prevention

 Bachelor's degree and certification in relevant professional field with a minimum of 5-7 years relevant work experience; or Master's degree or certification in relevant professional field with a minimum of 4-5 years relevant work experience; or equivalent combination of education and experience, including a relevant certification.

-Strong understanding of the drug overdose epidemic including community-based prevention and response strategies.
+Strong understanding of the opioid overdose epidemic including community-based prevention, treatment and recovery strategies.